jeremygottfried/awhile/awhile/README.md

 # awhile
 [![npm version](https://img.shields.io/npm/v/@awhile/awhile.svg)](https://www.npmjs.org/package/@awhile/awhile)

 awhile is a js library for running while loops that don't block the main thread.
-It can be used similarly to background threads that exist in other languages.

 Unlike `setInterval`, `awhile` resolves promises in order.
 If a task is asynchronous, the next task won't begin until the previous task resolves.
 In this way, you can use awhile like a virtual stack, and you can even use it to create a queuing system for task priority. `awhile` behaves similarly to a promise chain, except microtasks will be broken up task by task so that they don't block the queue.